sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ![one little entry](/img/keepassxc/one-entry.png)

-Make sure to save your database at this point, either by clicking the button with floppy disk icon or going to Database > Save database.
+### Save your Database, and give it a file name

-If you're moving to KeePassXC from another password manager, you'll likely want to convert your existing database into a KeePass database (a .kdbx file).
+Now is a great time to save your database for the first time.
+To do this, either click the button with floppy disk icon or go to Database > Save database.
+Choose a name for your database, being sure to keep the <code>.kdbx</code> file extension.
+So "my_passwords.kdbx" is a fine example.
+Then choose where you want to save your database.

-The easiest way to do this is to export your previous database to a CSV file (stands for Comma Separated Values-- this file will be _unencrypted_, so be careful with it), then, in KeePassXC, go to Database menu > Import > "Import from CSV file..."
-Once it's all imported and your new KeePass database is all set and you save it, you'll very likely want to delete the unencrypted CSV file.
+Remember, your database file will be encrypted, so you don't have to obfuscate the databases name or location.
+That said, there are obviously some security advantages to, say, keeping your database off cloud services like Dropbox or on USB sticks you keep safe.

 ### Logging in to Reddit